Arnazarov/eliza/README.md

-# Implementation of eliza in python only using regex library:
+# Implementation of ELIZA in python only using regex library:

   Agent: